-This Gluten Free Carrot Mug Cake is an incredible dessert that you can whip up in literally five minutes!
+This Gluten Free Carrot Mug Cake is an incredible dessert you can whip up in five minutes!
 No turning on the oven; quick to prep and quick to cook.
 This microwave carrot cake might easily become your new obsession!

 This is the ultimate microwave carrot cake recipe.
 It is gluten free and has an easy dairy-free option.
 You can top it with frosting, dust powdered sugar over the top, or enjoy it plain.